 The Definitive Guide to Ethics & Compliance Training states that the most advanced training programs in the field include “a sophisticated multiyear training plan that covers a variety of topics assigned to specific audiences based on need and risk profile.”
 Mature programs also include a mix of “live and e-learning, short- and long-form courses and a variety of engaging formats, and a disciplined approach to reporting and measuring training effectiveness that focuses on training outcomes.”

 Attention spans aren’t going away.
 They are changing, as are the approaches to capturing them.

 To add to the good news, many organizations are working to make their training programs more sophisticated, more engaging, more relevant to learners of all preferences and attention spans.
-The new NAVEX Global Ethics & Compliance Training Benchmark Report finds that “Mature and Advanced programs are more likely to include enhancements such as micro-learning (26% and 29%, respectively), social learning (24% and 40%), and gamification (14% and 26%) in their learning programs” and that they see stronger performance and outcomes by doing so.
+The 2017 NAVEX Global Ethics & Compliance Training Benchmark Report finds that “Mature and Advanced programs are more likely to include enhancements such as micro-learning (26% and 29%, respectively), social learning (24% and 40%), and gamification (14% and 26%) in their learning programs” and that they see stronger performance and outcomes by doing so (2018 Report).